 Helpful phrases include:

-• “Let’s take a breath and figure this out together.”
+- “Let’s take a breath and solve this together.”

-• “I hear what you’re saying, and I want to understand.”
+- “I hear you, and I want to understand.”

 Building a Mindful Home Environment